Hiring a Retirement Financial Advisor

 Up to this point, you saved up and invested money so that you would have options once you were ready to say sayonara to your career.
 This was during the accumulation phase of life, when we set aside money with the hope of growing it into a bigger nest egg.

 In many respects, we can think of the accumulation phase as going up the side of a mountain.
-Now you have reached the top, and it’s important to protect the fruits of your life’s work and determine how you will turn those assets in lifelong reliable income.
+Now you have reached the top, and it's important to protect the fruits of your life's work and determine how you will turn those assets into lifelong reliable income.

 This journey down the other side of the mountain consists of the preservation and decumulation phases.
 Now that you have spent years and worked hard to build up this nest egg, how will that nest egg work for you to fund your retirement?